solita/solita.github.com/_posts/2020-12-15-aws-antipatterns.md

 Good ways to automate creation of infrastructure and services include (but are not limited to) Cloudformation, CDK, Terraform (which also support many other vendors), I've also used Troposphere and Sceptre for AWS.
 There's a lot of choices, they all come with pros and cons, so you need to pick up what makes sense to you and stick to it.
 But as long as you are using ANY of them, you are in much better place already.
 You could even use command line client and bash scripts if you really wanted, or raw Python and an SDK.
 But the real solutions designed for this are typically better.

-Then why is this a sin?
+Then why is this an antipattern?
 Isn't this obvious?
 Aren't everybody already doing this?

 Well sadly, no. Because there's some effort involved.
 And because many cloud related things may begin as small quick-and-dirty prototypes, until the momentum catches up and they grow bigger and go into production.
 In my career I've been called a few times to salvage or 'productize' such a project.
 And let me tell you, it's much more expensive done after than if it was build in from the very beginning.